codeforamerica/honeycrisp-gem/README.md

-# Cfa::Styleguide
+# Code for America Styleguide

-Gem including base styles and javascript for Code for America products, for use in Rails applications.
+A gem including base styles and javascript for Code for America products, for use in Rails applications.

 View the current version of the styleguide at [https://cfa-styleguide.herokuapp.com](https://cfa-styleguide.herokuapp.com).

+## Contributing

+We are not currently seeking contributions from the public.

+If you have any thoughts or questions about the project, get in touch at <a href="mailto:styleguide@codeforamerica.org">styleguide@codeforamerica.org</a>.

 ## Installation